In Singapore, about 1,900 people are diagnosed with colorectal cancer every year. It is the most common form of cancer in men above the age of 50.

-Firstly, you need to understand the factors that affect your risk of colorectal cancer.
-Thus, this will allow you to know how to reduce the chances.
+Firstly, you need to understand the factors that affect the risk of colorectal cancer.
+This will allow you to know how to reduce the chances.
 There are risk factors you cannot change and those you can .

 - A family history of colorectal cancer or polyps

 - IBD, or also known as Inflammatory Bowel Disease